Hockerton Housing Project is an exemplar of community energy:

-The short film below from Broadway Nottingham features Simon Tilley, a resident Director of Hockerton Housing Project, talking about the approach used by Sustainable Hockerton for its community-owned wind turbine.
+The short film below features Simon Tilley, a resident Director of Hockerton Housing Project, talking about the approach used by Sustainable Hockerton for its community-owned wind turbine.

 Want to learn more?
 Let us know if you would be interested in attending our next renewable energy masterclass for a practical view on the key issues for communities and landowners such as project management, finance and potential pitfalls from people who’ve been there, done that.